IST-DASLab/RoSA/README.md

 ## Citation
-If you plan to use our work in you projects, please consider citing our paper:
+If you plan to use our work in your projects, please consider citing our paper:

 ```
 @article{nikdan2024rosa,